The author is a guitarist and bassist with over 35 years of experience as a musician.

 For a guitarist’s perspective, with Women and Children First I feel like Eddie makes the move from a freakish showpiece to a more integrated member of the band.
 He still shreds like a bad, bad man.
 But his playing seems more contextual and integrated into the overall sound of the group, and the songs show a touch more maturity.

 I also think that this album, and even more so the album Fair Warning that came after, were the apex of Eddie’s early, crunchy Marshall sound.
-Throughout his career Eddie has been responsible one of the most legendary guitar tones in rock.
+Throughout his career, Eddie has been responsible for some of the most legendary guitar tones in rock.
 It has evolved through the years, but I think this is what many people are talking about when they say they want that Van Halen guitar sound.
 It is certainly my favorite of the Van Halen tone eras.

 You may be surprised to see OU812 in third place on this list.
 To be honest, I was a little surprised when I ranked it here.
 However, I don’t see how I could deny the strength of this album.
 There isn’t a bad song here.